Most frequently asked questions.

 Determine what interests you.
 If you have questions about a specific topic, book a meeting with the professor(s) that teaches the subject or speak with them after class.
 Let them know you may be interested in research and ask them if they are looking for and/or are interested in having an undergraduate student for the summer.

 Finding a supervisor is done informally and the student generally initiates contact.
 Let professors, students and staff know that you are interested in any opportunities that arise through informal networking.
 It can be challenging and hard work to find a supervisor but remember, people are here to help you find opportunities in your best interest.

-Experience helps but is not necessary.
-The purpose of conducting undergraduate research is to gain experience and determine whether research interests you.
-The supervisor will know that you likely do not have research experience and that you will need to be trained in order to conduct research.
+Experience helps but it's not necessary.
+The purpose of conducting undergraduate research is to gain experience and see if research interests you.
+Supervisors know most undergraduates do not have research experience and will need training.

 Everyone is busy but they will make time for you because your questions are important.
-Some professors will respond to your questions over email, some will book a meeting with you and some will answer them if you approach them after class or in the hallway.
-Each professor has a different preference so ask them about their preference.
-If the professor seems busy ask if you can book a meeting to see them.
+Professors will respond to your questions over email, by booking a meeting or they can be approached after a class or in the hallway - ask them what they prefer.

-Bring any information that you are comfortable providing about yourself keeping in mind that the professor needs to assess your academic background and standing to be sure courses you have taken are appropriate to undertake research in their area.
-You may wish to bring your transcripts, your resume and any other information that you feel will assist them in determining whether your background is a ‘good fit’.
+Bring any information that you are comfortable providing about yourself, but remember the professor needs to assess your academic background and standing to be sure the courses you have taken are appropriate to undertake research in their area.
+You may wish to bring your transcripts, resume and any other information that you feel will assist them in determining whether your background is a ‘good fit’.
 Most importantly, bring a list of your questions.

 Absolutely!
 Contact any professors you are interested in.
 They may know about funding opportunities at their university.

-Once you have found a potential supervisor, discuss the conditions of your research position.
+Once you have found a potential supervisor, discuss the conditions of the research position.
 Here are some questions you may want to ask.